BoboTiG/python-mss/docs/source/capture-api-design.md

 Return type is `tuple[...]` so the snapshot cannot be resized or reassigned in place.

+Sources returned by a session carry private provenance. `create_capture()` accepts only a source returned by that same session.
+A manually constructed `Monitor` may still be useful as geometry, and legacy `MSS.grab()` continues to accept monitor dictionaries, but neither is a valid source for the new API.
+Passing a foreign or manually constructed source to `create_capture()` raises `ValueError`.

 Inputs are always display-oriented: a 90°-rotated 1920×1080 panel is addressed as width 1080, height 1920.
 Callers do not apply a rotation transform.